flatpickles/sketchbook/design-doc.md

 -   A creative format
 -   A publishing surface

-This is Sketchbook 2, an evolution of the [Sketchbook]() project.
-It has been fully rebuilt from the original, with the intent of being easily forkable, customizable, and usable by other artists.
-PRs welcome!
+This is Sketchbook 2, an evolution of the [original Sketchbook project]().
+Sketchbook 2 has been rebuilt from scratch, with the intent of being easily forkable, customizable, and usable by other artists.

+Pull requests and issues are welcome!

 ## Basic Concepts